Princess Amalie Zephyrine of Salm-Kyrburg: Life

+Marriage

 Following her parents' request, on 29 November 1781 in Strasbourg, on the occasion of the marriage of Frederick III with Johanna Franziska, announcing the betrothal of Amalie Zephyrine with the Erbprinz Anton Aloys Meinrad Franz, heir of the Principality of Hohenzollern-Sigmaringen and brother of her sister-in-law; the wedding took place on the Piaristenkloster Kirn on 13 August 1782, with the formal reception being celebrated in the Schloss Dhaun, five kilometers away.
 The newlyweds spent their first winter together in Paris, where on 3 September 1783 Amalie Zephyrine gave birth to her first child, a stillborn son.

 In 1784, Amalie Zephyrine came to Sigmaringen for the first time, but found life in the small residential town on the Danube to be "unbearably restrictive".
 Paris was already a big city at the end of the 18th century, while Sigmaringen had barely 1000 inhabitants.
 One year later, on 20 February 1785, Amalie Zephyrine gave birth a second son, Karl Anton Frederick Meinrad Fidelis, but ten weeks later she fled disguised as a man from Sigmaringen to Kirn at the side of her brother Frederick III and his wife Johanna Franziska.
 She left her son behind.

+Separation

 The construction of the Hôtel de Salm.
 Musée Carnavalet, Paris.

 Shortly after, Amalie Zephyrine also left Kirn and returned to her native Paris, where her brother Frederick III had commissioned an aristocratic palace as a residence for the Salm-Kyrburg family by the architect Pierre Rousseau from 1782 to 1787; the residence, named the Hôtel de Salm (located on the Rue de Lille next to the Quai d'Orsay) soon became the gathering place for the aristocratic upper class of pre-revolutionary France, with Amalie Zephyrine as hostess –eventually, the Hôtel was seized by the Revolutionary government and is today the Palais de la Légion d'Honneur being remodeled for that purpose by Antoine-François Peyre in 1804–.
 On 20 December 1785, Amalie Zephyrine's father-in-law Charles Frederick, Prince of Hohenzollern-Sigmaringen died, and her husband became the new ruling Prince, and she became the Princess consort, but she refused to return to Sigmaringen.
 Five years later, on 23 August 1790, her sister-in-law Johanna Franziska, Princess consort of Salm-Kyrburg, also died; from her marriage with Frederick III, she had four children, one daughter and three sons, but only the youngest of the sons, Frederik Ernst Otto Philip Anton Furnibert (born 14 December 1789), survive infancy and became in the Erbprinz of Salm-Kyrburg as heir of his father.